Alfresco/docs-alfresco/saml-module/1.1/config/ping.md

         2. Select the **Unanchored** option.
         3. Click **Next**.
         4. Click **Manage Certificates**.
-        5. Click **Import** and **Browse** to select the SP Certificate that you downloaded from the SAML SSO administration console and then click **Extract**.
+        5. Click **Import** and **Browse** to select the SP Certificate that you downloaded from the SAML administration console and then click **Extract**.
-        6. In a new browser window, log in to the Admin Console SAML SSO page as an administrator: `http://localhost:8080/alfresco/service/enterprise/admin/admin-saml`
+        6. In a new browser window, log in to the Admin Console SAML page as an administrator: `http://localhost:8080/alfresco/service/enterprise/admin/admin-saml`
         7. Click **Download SP Certificate**.
         8. Save the file.
         9. Click **Next**.
 The **Summary** screen is displayed.
 You can review or edit your credentials configuration here.